 Opening Quotes

-This is a collection of quotes that authors choose to open their books, aka epigraphs.
+This is a collection of quotes that authors choose to open their books with, aka epigraphs.

 -